Washington benches QB Haskins, switches to Allen vs. Rams

 Overall, Haskins has thrown for 939 yards and has completed 61% of his passes, with four touchdowns and three interceptions.

+“We’ve been trying to do things to play toward his strengths,” Turner said.
+“We just feel like at this point he’s got a little ways to go.
+There’s been some mistakes that showed up that were kind of repeat-type mistakes.”

-As a rookie, he had 1,365 yards passing, seven TDs and seven interceptions and completed 58.6% of his throws.
+As a rookie, Haskins had 1,365 yards passing, seven TDs and seven interceptions and completed 58.6% of his throws.
 Washington went 2-5 in his starts last year.

 Rivera was looking for growth from Haskins and didn’t see enough in Sunday’s 31-17 loss to Baltimore.
 A key play came on fourth-and-goal from the 13-yard line, with Haskins managing only a 5-yard pass to the 8, turning the ball over on downs.

+“The one thing a lot of people don’t see is the frustration on the sidelines of the other players, as well,” Rivera said.
+“I see that.
+I feel that.
+The guys want to win.
+Right now, where his development is, I think our best shot to win now is with guys that have been in the system.”

-He’ll now look for Allen to make those plays.
-The 24-year-old took over under Rivera in Carolina last season when Newton was injured.
+That’s Allen, who is familiar with Turner from their time together in Carolina.
+The 24-year-old took over for Rivera’s Panthers last season when Newton was injured and feels ready to jump in with Washington.

 Allen only has slightly more experience than Haskins: 13 pro starts and 15 appearances in which he has thrown for 19 TDs and 16 INTs.

-Smith, 36, will be active for the first time since his gruesome injury Nov.
-18, 2020.
+But the familiarity is his benefit, along with watching the first four games from the sideline.

+“I just need to go out there and be myself,” Allen said.
+“I don’t think there’s anything extra that needs to be done or anything over the top.
+I think we just need to go out there and execute and do our thing.
+We’re a good enough team.”

 After undergoing 17 surgeries to repair the broken bones and surviving a life-threatening infection, Smith is now one injury to Allen away from completing a remarkable comeback.
+Rivera is confident putting the 36-year-old into a game because doctors have said it’s safe.

+“We feel good about Alex’s progression physically,” said Turner, who confirmed Smith has not been hit in practice despite his unique circumstances.
+“This is the next step with him.”

 AP Sports Writer Howard Fendrich contributed.